Halifax West: History

 The electoral district was created in 1976 from Halifax—East Hants riding.
 This riding lost territory to South Shore—St. Margarets as a result of the 2012 federal electoral redistribution.
+Following the 2022 Canadian federal electoral redistribution, the riding gained the Fairmount area from Halifax and the Chebucto Peninsula from South Shore—St. Margarets and lost the Bedford, Hammonds Plains and Lucasville areas to Sackville—Bedford—Preston.
+These changes came into effect at the calling of the 2025 Canadian federal election.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament: